Presentation Interview Questions

 - Not a good listener: Good presentations are interactive.
 Candidates who don’t listen to you and give different answers, might not be good listeners and won’t be able to make their presentations interactive.

-- They lack persuasion: Generally, the aim of a presentation is to persuade the audience to take an action.
+- They lack persuasion: A presentation aims to persuade audience to take an action.
 Candidates who don’t use engaging terms and impressive tone during interviews will be less likely to influence others.

-- They are not prepared: During the interview, candidates should be prepared to answer questions related to their personal as well as professional life.
+- They are not prepared: During the interview, candidates should be prepared to answer questions related to their personal and professional life.
 Being unprepared means they are not interested and have difficulty in giving presentations.